-The Company entered into a new Standby Letter of Credit Agreement dated as of June 30, 2009 (the "Credit Agreement") with its principal bank.
-The Credit Agreement provides for standby letters of credit as to which there were \$6.7 million outstanding at December 31, 2009 in connection with various surety deposit requirements for workers' compensation purposes.
+The Company is a party to a Standby Letter of Credit Agreement dated as of June 30, 2009 (the "Credit Agreement") with its principal bank.
+The Credit Agreement provides for standby letters of credit as to which there were \$6.7 million outstanding at December 31, 2010 in connection with various surety deposit requirements for workers' compensation purposes.

-Pursuant to the Credit Agreement, the Company is required to maintain compliance with the following covenants: (1) to incur a net loss after taxes of no more than \$8.0 million for the year ended December 31, 2009 and maintain net income after taxes not less than \$1.00 (one dollar) on an annual basis thereafter, determined as of each fiscal year end; (2) to maintain liquid assets (defined as unencumbered cash, cash equivalents, and publicly traded and quoted marketable securities) having an aggregate fair market value at all times not less than \$10.0 million, determined as of the end of each fiscal quarter; and (3) to not borrow or permit to exist indebtedness (other than from or to the bank), or mortgage, pledge, grant, or permit to exist a security interest in, or a lien upon, all or any portion of the Company's assets now owned or hereafter acquired, except for purchase money indebtedness (and related security interests) which does not at any time exceed \$500,000.
-The Company was in compliance with all covenants at December 31, 2009.
+Pursuant to the Credit Agreement, the Company is required to maintain compliance with the following covenants: (1) to maintain net income after taxes not less than \$1.00 (one dollar) on an annual basis, determined as of each fiscal year end; (2) to maintain liquid assets (defined as unencumbered cash, cash equivalents, and publicly traded and quoted marketable securities) having an aggregate fair market value at all times not less than \$10.0 million, determined as of the end of each fiscal quarter; and (3) to not borrow or permit to exist indebtedness (other than from or to the bank), or mortgage, pledge, grant, or permit to exist a security interest in, or a lien upon, all or any portion of the Company's assets now owned or hereafter acquired, except for purchase money indebtedness (and related security interests) which does not at any time exceed \$500,000.
+The Company was in compliance with all covenants at December 31, 2010.

 The Company is self-insured for certain business insurance risks such as general liability, errors and omissions and umbrella coverage.
 It is the Company's determination that the risk of loss for such coverage is remote.
-Management may explore in the future more cost effective vehicles to provide higher limits of coverage, as well as coverages provided by the Company's captive insurance company.
+Management may explore in the future more cost effective vehicles to provide higher limits of coverage, as well as coverages provided by the Company's captive insurance companies.

 The Company maintains a Board authorized stock repurchase program to repurchase common shares from time to time in open market purchases.
 During November 2007, the Board approved an increase in the total number of shares to be repurchased under the program up to a total of 1.0 million common shares, up from the initial authorization of 500,000 shares.
 In October 2008, the Board approved a second increase in the authorized shares to be repurchased up to 3.0 million shares.
-The repurchase program currently permits 1.8 million of additional shares to be repurchased at December 31, 2009.
+The repurchase program currently permits approximately 1.5 million of additional shares to be repurchased as of December 31, 2010.
 Management anticipates that the capital necessary to execute this program will be provided by existing cash balances and other available resources.